 The data used to produce these counts are extracted from the Australian Bureau of Statistics Business Register (ABSBR).
 The ABSBR is populated using administrative data from ABN registrations recorded in the Australian Business Register (ABR), and business data from the Australian Tax Office (ATO).
 Data on the structures of large and complex businesses are also collected by ABS.

-A conceptual and practical basis of counts has been published to show how the counts of businesses published in CABEE are derived from the total number of registered ABNs, and the counts published by the ABR.
+A conceptual and practical basis of counts has been published to show how the counts published in CABEE are derived from total registered ABNs, and the counts published by the ABR.

 Counts of businesses in this release include only actively trading businesses in the Australian market sector.
 Actively trading businesses are:

 - Type of Activity Unit (TAUs) from the profiled population.